robustness-gym/robustness-gym/README.md

 ```
 pip install robustnessgym
 ```
-> Note: some parts of Mosaic rely on optional dependencies.
+> Note: some parts of Robustness Gym rely on optional dependencies.
 > If you know which optional dependencies you'd like to install,
 > you can do so using something like `pip install robustnessgym[dev,text]` instead.
 > See `setup.py` for a full list of optional dependencies.